ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-16-Aeternum-Part-1.md

 [![1](/assets/images/block/1.png)](/assets/images/block/1.png){: .full}

-After we found this (initially on Censys <3), we checked the source-code to discover the Polygon smart-contract & C2 source-code was exposed public-facing as JavaScript:
+After we found this (initially on Censys <3), we checked the source-code to discover the Polygon smart-contract & C2 source-code was exposed publicly:

 [![1](/assets/images/block/2.png)](/assets/images/block/2.png){: .full}